uxillary/neo-qol/README.md

 # NeoQOL
 QOL Scripts for Neopets

-All Scripts are created with the intent to keep within TNT policies & rules Use scripts at your own risk, scripts are a grey area and pushes the boundaries of the Rules
+All Scripts are created with the intent to keep within TNT policies & rules.
+After doing some reasrch, I understand that Scripts are a bit of a grey area.
+Some would argue that they push the boundaries of the rules, care has been taken to comply.
+However, use these at your own risk

-More information on using Scripts here: https://www.reddit.com/r/neopets/comments/fv06hm/am_i_accidentally_cheating_guide_to_figuring_out/
+More useful information on using scripts on the Subreddit here: https://www.reddit.com/r/neopets/comments/fv06hm/am_i_accidentally_cheating_guide_to_figuring_out/

 [Highlights] items that may be of interest.
+[Displays] useful information.